mmbase/mmbase-oldimport/contributions/natmm/readme.txt

    generate statistics.
 See templates/natmm/doc/DatamodelCAD.doc for the datamodel and the GebruikershandleidingCAD*.doc for the user manuals.
 Unfortunately the user manuals are in Dutch.
 3. Preview functionality based on OSCache
+4. In the NatMM version of LeoCMS paragraph functionality has been added
-4. Image cropping (see natmm\templates\editors\util\image_crop.jsp).
+5. Image cropping (see natmm\templates\editors\util\image_crop.jsp).
 Build by C. Brands.
-5. Image bulk upload (see natmm\templates\editors\util\image_upload.jsp).
+6. Image bulk upload (see natmm\templates\editors\util\image_upload.jsp).
 Build by N. Bukharev.
-6. Creating navigation structure from Excel file.
+7. Creating navigation structure from Excel file.
 Build by A. Zemskov.
-7. Check on email addresses, Dutch zipcodes and bankaccounts (see natmm\src\nl\leocms\forms\MembershipForm.java)
+8. Check on email addresses, Dutch zipcodes and bankaccounts (see natmm\src\nl\leocms\forms\MembershipForm.java)
-8. Example templates (see natmm\templates\natmm and nmintra) and the accompanying editwizards (see natmm\templates\mmbase\edit\wizard\data\config)
+9. Example templates (see natmm\templates\natmm and nmintra) and the accompanying editwizards (see natmm\templates\mmbase\edit\wizard\data\config)

-What is the basic structure of NatMM?
+WHAT IS THE BASIC STRUCTURE OF NATMM?

 Underlying NatMM is the LeoCMS objectmodel, which each application in the NatMM application uses.
 This objectmodel can be found in config/application/LeoCMS.xml.